Jonathan's Issues & Priorities

-Hiring an Economic Development Officer will help promote affordability in Wakefield.
-Our community has over two million square feet in commercial real estate currently available for lease.
-My vision is that the Economic Development Officer would work with property owners to find long-term commercial tenants for these properties, which would help reduce the Town’s reliance on residential property taxes.
-The Economic Development Officer also will allow the Town to take a proactive approach in promoting development projects that will bring a diversity of housing options to our community, including affordable housing and senior housing.
+Hiring an Community and Economic Development Director will help promote affordability in Wakefield.
+Our community has over two million square feet in commercial real estate available for lease.
+My vision is that the Community and Economic Development Director will work with property owners to find long-term commercial tenants for these properties, which would help reduce the Town’s reliance on residential property taxes.
+The Community and Economic Development Director also will allow the Town to take a proactive approach in promoting development projects that will bring a diversity of housing options to our community, including affordable housing and senior housing.

 2. Promoting Openness and Good Government

 Town government is the purest form of democracy — through Town Meeting, all citizens can participate in making the decisions that will shape Wakefield’s future.
 But too often, it’s difficult for residents to find information about the key issues facing our town, and too often, town government does not operate in as open and professional a manner as it should.
 As a Town Councilor, I'm focusing on improving how the Town communicates with residents, assuring that we follow recognized best practices in every aspect of town operations, and giving residents a voice in town government.